jupytercalpoly/jupyterlab-code-snippets/docs/contributor/codebase.rst

 -  CodeSnippetContentsService.ts: this contains a wrapper class that uses the functions defined in @jupyterlab/contentsSerivce.
--  CodeSnippetDisplay.tsx: this contains a React component that renders code snippets.
+-  CodeSnippetDisplay.tsx: this contains a major React component that defines key code snippets UI and renders code snippets.
 -  CodeSnippetEditor.tsx : this contains a React component that creates an editor for each code snippet.
 -  CodeSnippetEditorTags.tsx: this contains a React component that renders code snippet tags in code snippet editor.
--  CodeSnippetForm.tsx: this contains a Lumino widget that creates a input form to create a new code snippet as a modal window.
+-  CodeSnippetFilterTools.tsx: this contains a react component that renders a search bar and filter box.
--  CodeSnippetInputDialog.ts: this contains a Lumino widget that defines the content of the custom code snippet form.
+-  CodeSnippetInputDialog.ts: this contains a class that defines the content of the custom code snippet form.
 -  CodeSnippetLanguages.ts: this contains a list of supported languages and their corresponding icons.
+-  CodeSnippetMenu.ts: this contains a lumino widget that creates dropdown dialog when three dots icon is clicked.
+-  CodeSnippetMessage.ts: this contains a class that creates a message as a modal window after creating, copying, or downloading snippet.
+-  CodeSnippetPreview.ts: this contains a lumino widget that creates a preview minimap.
+-  CodeSnippetService.ts: this contains a wrapper class that handles the backend storage of the code snippets in JupyterLab Settings API.
+-  CodeSnippetUtilities.ts: this contains a few utility functions that are used across the codebase.
 -  CodeSnippetWidget.tsx: this contains a Lumino react widget that acts as a container of code snippets.
--  CodeSnippetWidgetModel.ts: this contains a code snippet model that keeps track of a list of code snippets being used in the extension.
--  ConfirmMessage.ts: this contains a luminio widget that creates confirmation dialog as a modal window after snippet creation.
--  FilterTools.tsx: this contains a react component that renders a search bar and filter box.
--  CodeSnippetMenu.ts: this contains a lumino widget that creates dropdown dialog when three dots icon is clicked.
--  PreviewSnippet.ts: this contains a lumino widget used to create preview minimap.
 -  index.ts: this contains the activation of our extension.

 .. _Code Snippet Metadata: https://jupyterlab-code-snippets-documentation.readthedocs.io/en/latest/contributor/snippet_metadata.html